roualdes/MATH131/week-04.md

 solution is to type your data into a spreadsheet and then export your spreadsheet data into csv format.

-### entering data

-Entering data into a spreadsheet is easy.
-And that's good.
-But there are some gotchas that we'd like you to avoid.
-This section will list the dos and then explain them, and list the don'ts and then explain them.

-#### DOs

-* be consistent
-* use simple variable names
-  * prefer all lower case letters
-  * minimize numbers and special characters
-  * use underscore `_` instead of space ` `
-* organize files within directories

-**Be consistent**.
-When programming, having to repeated look back at your spreadsheet to figure out your variable names is beyond annoying.
-It is beyond annoying because it interrupts your programming.
-Programming is hard enough, try to minimize inconsistencies that can otherwise be settled by being consistent.

-**Use simple variable names**.
-Consider two variables you might want to name with multiple words, like miles per gallon and brain to body weight ratio.
-It is easy to name one variable using camel case, e.g. `MilesPerGallon`, and another capitalized, e.g. `Brain(g)bodyWeight(KG)`.
-The first name is fine, so long as you are consistent and choose camel case for all of your variable names.
-The second variable name is both not simple and inconsistent.
-Camel case would have you capitalize each new work, as in `BrainBodyWight`.
-In this case, even the units are not capitalized the same.
-This is a recipe for frustration.
-Also see below, *don't put units in variabl names*.

-It is recommended to make yourself a simple rule, like *prefer all lowercase letters*.
-Maybe that's not the rule for you, but don't get caught up on the rule.
-The rule itself doesn't matter.
-Just be simple and consistently so.

-My go to rule is all lowercase letters, no numbers or special characters other than `_`, and to separate words when there are contiguous repeated letters, `ee` or `ss`, and otherwise don't separate words.
-The separator I prefer is underscore `_` instead of space ` `, which is mostly a carry over rule from programming in R.
-Remember, the rule matters less than consistency with the rule.

-**Organize files within directories**.
-When editing files, it is tempting to write metadata into the file name.
-For instance, it is unfortunately common for people to write file names such as `draft_manuscript.docx`, `draft2_manuscript.docx`, `draft3_manuscript.docx`, `final_manuscript.docx`, `final_final_manuscript.docx`.
-File names are not intended to carry the metadata associated with draft versions.

-If you really need to maintain copies of drafts, and I guess you most often do not need such copies, then you should create directories such as `draft` and `final`.
-Each directory should contain a (singular) copy of the files you absolutely need with each and every copy of the file.
-Any files, such as data, that are the same for all copies of the file should have their own directory.
-It might help future you to put a separate notes file in each directory that reminds you of exact purpose of the directory.

-#### DON'Ts

-* don't start a variable name with a number
-* don't use special character in variable names
-* don't put units in variable names
-* don't use abbreviations
-* don't organize through file names
-* don't put dates in your file names
-* don't have multiple copies of your data

-**Don't start a variable name with a number**.
-In most programming languages, you can't start a variable name with a number.
-So it's easiest to just avoid putting numbers in variable names altogether.
-Occassionaly, it makes sense to use a number in a variable name.
-Just don't start your variable name with a number.

-**Don't use special characters in variable names**.
-This rule is much like the rule above.
-In my experience, special characters, e.g. `~!@#$%^&*()+=,<>/|\`, only make remembering a variable name more difficult.
-The only special character that you should allow, when necessary, in your variable names is underscore `_`.
-See **Use simple variable names** above.

-**Don't put units in variable names**.
-Units in variable names just open the door for inconsistent variable names.
-It is easiest to just avoid putting units or other metadata into variable names.
-Your data should instead have a separate file of all the associated metadata.

-**Don't use abbreviations**.
-Abbreviated variable names are attractive, because they save typing.
-For instance, one could imagine abbreviating micrograms as `ug`, `mg`, or `μg`.
-This creates opportunity for misremembering and inconsistency.
-Such abbreviations in variable names also breaks the rule **Don't put units in variable names**.
-Further, see **Use simple variable names above** above.
-Instead, put such metadata in a separate file.

-**Don't organize through file names**.
-The only metadata a file name should contain is the name of the file.
-Instead, use directories to organize your files.
-See **Organize files within directories** above.

-**Don't put dates in your file names**.
-Dates are metadata, see **Don't organize through file names** above.

-**Don't have multiple copies of your data**.
-Generally, you should only have one copy of your dataset.
-See **Don't put dates in your file names** above.
-If there are necessary edits to your data for a specific analysis, then you should program those edits in Python code and save that code for future re-use.
-This way you can re-create data changes as necessary, and you minimize introducing permanent errors into your dataset.

 ### read in your own data

 This whole section is prep-work.
 Once you understand file paths and